NadinAyeh/NadinAyeh/README.md

 ## Why major in Psychology
 *Studying Psychology will help me earn a certificate in counselling which will me pursue a career in Educational Counselling*
 ## Career Plans
+*After graduation, I am going to work to save up money to go to Law School*